Improving Influencer Inclusivity

 [2] Black+ creator compensation relative to the creator population at large

-This study includes 293 different brands and 127,692 pieces of content spanning January 2020 through June 2024, with data published twice annually, covering influencer marketing deals completed directly between the creator and the brand [often with the involvement of agencies/agents], as opposed to creators being paid through algorithm-driven ads established by YouTube.
-The goal being to help with transparency around representation and compensation in the influencer marketing industry.
+This study includes 310 different brands and 168,210 pieces of content spanning January 2020 through June 2025, with data published twice annually, covering influencer marketing deals completed directly between the creator and the brand [often with the involvement of agencies/agents], as opposed to creators being paid through algorithm-driven ads established by YouTube.

 Two key insights were discovered:

 These figures reflect paid brand deals set up between creators and the brand, often with the involvement of agents and agencies.
-They do not reflect pre-roll, mid-roll, or end-roll programmatic ads.Black+ creators were compensated 12.2% higher than the creator pool in general for brand deals during this time period at The Outloud Group, the influencer marketing agency that commissioned this study.
-While we do not have reliable industry data for Black+ creator compensation, we do encourage other entities in the space to share compensation data and increase industry transparency to continue to make this data set more robust.
+They do not reflect pre-roll, mid-roll, or end-roll programmatic ads.Black+ creators were compensated 14.9% higher than the creator pool in general for brand deals during this time period at The Outloud Group, the influencer marketing agency that commissioned this study.
+While we do not have reliable industry data for Black+ creator compensation beyond The Outloud Group, we do encourage other entities in the space to share compensation data and increase industry transparency to continue to make this data set more robust.

 In summary, Black+ creators are less likely to participate in brand deals but when they do participate they get compensated at a higher rate per view for sponsorships.